jelmerdejong/flask-app-blueprint/docs/getting-started.md

 1. Setup Github Repository
     1. Create a new repostitory in your Github account
     2. Change the remote origin to point to your new repository: `git remote set-url origin https://github.com/USERNAME/NEW_REPO.git`
+    3. Push the code to your new repository: `git push origin master`

 2. Install Heroku Toolbelt and git it configured
     1. Follow https://devcenter.heroku.com/articles/getting-started-with-python#set-up